 - The flow rate is 2 gallons per minute (GPM) when water pressure is set at 65 PSIG.

-One of my favorite things about this filter is that the flow rate of the faucet is not affected at all!
+One of my favorite things about this filter is that the faucet’s flow rate is not affected at all!
 That trait alone is worth its weight in gold for me.
-The Woder under-sink filtering system is a small, sleek system that fits under your sink without taking away any precious storage space.
+The Wonder under-sink filtering system is a small, sleek system that fits under your sink without taking away any precious storage space.
 Installation was simple, and filter changes will not provide any headaches down the road either.

-Combine the simplicity of the system with the fact that it is a WQA certified system for lead removal, and you have the total package!
+Combine the system’s simplicity with the fact that it is a WQA certified system for lead removal, and you have the total package!
 We trust the WQA, but since we run independent testing, we had to check the lead levels ourselves.
 Sure enough, there was a noticeable reduction in the lead, other heavy metals, and chlorine.